 The product is made from 100% natural ingredients.
 It’s non-greasy and non-toxic, making it easy to apply without compromising your dog’s health or causing problems for the entire family.
 It works really well in repelling ticks, fleas, mosquitoes, lice, and larvae.

 If your dog is really active and does a lot of exercises, you’ll find this flea treatment reliable.
 It’s water-resistant and swimming, hiking or biking won’t make it less effective.

 Wolfwill Waterproof Dog Anti Flea Collar features an easy-tighten buckle and a 25-inch rubber strap.
 It can fit dogs that are 3 months and older.

 One issue you might encounter with this flea treatment is its scent.
 When you first put it on your dog, you’ll smell its strong citronella scent.
 This isn’t really an issue for humans but for dogs with sensitive senses, they might find the scent too strong.

-Compared with most collars, this one is robust and not flimsy.
+Compared with most other dog collars, this one is robust and not flimsy.
 It’s long so you can easily cut it to the right size.
 In cutting, however, make sure that it won’t be too tight on your dog.
 You may want to leave an allowance in case you need to adjust it.

 In terms of effectiveness, it can last for four months and will show signs of wear if you need to put on a new one on your dog.